exhaustined/light-engine/README.md

 * Increase/decrease rays: Use the scroll wheel to change the ray count

 # Installation
 You will need Python and the pygame library
+Download the files
 Install pygame `pip install pygame`
+Run `main.py`